Lebanese Fried Kibbeh Balls/ kibbeh Akras

 Our family recipe is authentic and luscious, and I kept it the way my granny and mom made it.

-I come from a family of confident cooks who stretch out wonderful feasts that are such a chore to make and fried kibbeh balls are something that really ties me to those memorable days of my granny, mom and aunties, gathering a round the kitchen table, crafting kibbeh balls in huge batches, as a child I took for granted their incredible ability, but years later after I got married and had a kitchen for myself, I knew the value of these sacred recipes, and had to learn them by all means, including kibbeh balls.
-Eventually, I have been making kibbeh for more than 30 years and earned a reputation for being a great kibbeh maker and here I am to unlock all of the secrets of our family recipe.
+I come from a family of confident cooks who stretch out wonderful feasts that are such a chore to make and fried kibbeh balls are something that really ties me to those memorable days of my granny, mom and aunties, gathering a round the kitchen table, crafting kibbeh in huge batches, as a child I took for granted their incredible ability, but years later after I got married and had a kitchen for myself, I knew the value of these sacred recipes, and had to learn them by all means, including kibbeh balls.
+Eventually, I have been making the recipe for more than 30 years and earned a reputation for being a great kibbeh maker and here I am to unlock all of the secrets of our family recipe.
 Preserving my kibbeh family recipe is just like saving part of my history and keep it forever for the future generations.
 Our family recipe is so authentic and succulent.
 If you’ve never made kibbeh before, you’ll be delighted by the result.
 Watch the detailed video tutorial below.

 Serve it as an appetizer or part of the mezze spread, but I would happily enjoy it with some plain yogurt or yogurt and cucumber salad as a satisfying lunch or dinner.